BoboTiG/thermalprinter/docs/source/api.rst

     .. method:: barcode_position(position=BarCodePosition.HIDDEN) -> None

         :param BarCodePosition position: the position to use.
+        :exception ThermalPrinterConstantError: Will be raised on out of range constant.

         Set the position of the text relative to the bar code.